Common Layover to Morocco, Casablanca

 Traditional Moroccan Dishes

-Another must-try is couscous, often considered Morocco’s national dish.
-I was lucky enough to be in Casablanca on a Friday when many locals enjoy couscous as a family meal.
+Couscous, which is often called Morocco’s national food, is another dish you should try.
+I was lucky to be in Casablanca on a Friday, because that’s when a lot of people there eat couscous as a typical family meal.

 Seafood Specialties